-Currently, Dan lives in Brentwood with his wife Allison and their five-year-old daughter Camdyn.
+Currently, Dan lives in Brentwood with his wife Allison and their daughter Camdyn (2016) and son Callahan (2022).
 His family attends the Village Church in Nolensville where he serves within their special needs’ ministry.

 Sean is a graduate of the University of Tennessee, and he admits he can be a loud fan when the Vols are playing.

 Sean, his wife Jenee, and sons Sam and Joshua have lived in Franklin since 2016.
-The entire family is grateful for the programs at GiGi's Playhouse, where 12-year old Sam especially enjoys classes in music and cooking.
-Jenee has been active in GiGi's Gala Committee, and Sean previously served on the Board of Directions for the Down Syndrome Association of Hampton Roads.
+The entire family is grateful for the programs at GiGi's Playhouse, where 16-year old Sam especially enjoys CrossFit, Yoga and TeenTastic.
+Jenee co-chairs GiGi's Gala Committee, and Sean previously served on the Board of Directions for the Down Syndrome Association of Hampton Roads.